 If you’ve seen “Coco” – the sweet movie about a little Mexican boy who discovers the true story of his ancestors during the Day of the Dead – you know about this enduring cultural holiday.

-This program is free but you must register with the Unitarian Universalist Church of Lancaster, 538 W. Chestnut St., Lancaster, by calling (717) 393-1733.
+This program is free but you must register with the Unitarian Universalist Church of Lancaster, 538 W. Chestnut St., Lancaster, here or by calling (717) 393-1733.
 Spaces cannot be guaranteed after that date.

 Tarot & Tea